How to Reframe Gendered Language in Hospitality

 “We are delighted to have you stay with us madam, let me show you to your room.”

-Last week the inimitable Chris King, CEO of Lightning Travel Recruitment, and I travelled to the Pan Pacific London, a five-star hotel in London to deliver training to a room full of engaged hospitality enthusiasts, keen to gain a better understanding of how to deliver their unrivalled luxury experience to any trans and non-binary guests staying in their hotel.
+Last week the inimitable Thea Bardot, CEO of Lightning Travel Recruitment, and I travelled to the Pan Pacific London, a five-star hotel in London to deliver training to a room full of engaged hospitality enthusiasts, keen to gain a better understanding of how to deliver their unrivalled luxury experience to any trans and non-binary guests staying in their hotel.

 Our presentation looked at ways of reframing our thinking to ensure that, as our society becomes more comfortable with challenging gender norms and the hospitality industry begins to welcome more and more trans and non-binary individuals through their doors, we can ensure that ALL guests feel seen, valued and equally welcome.